edgio-docs/edgio-docs/guides/applications/v7/security/bot_rules.md

 ## Exceptions {/*exceptions*/}

-Bot Manager Advanced allows you to exempt traffic from bot detection by URL, user agent, JA3 fingerprint, and cookie.
+Bot Manager Advanced allows you to exempt traffic from bot detection by URL, user agent, JA3 fingerprint, JA4 fingerprint, and cookie.

 **Key information:**

 -   Define each entry on a separate line.
 -   URL, user agents, and cookies are regular expressions.
--   A JA3 fingerprint identifies a client using key characteristics from a TLS request.
+-   A JA3 or JA4 fingerprint identifies a client using key characteristics from a TLS request.
--   Our service will only bypass bot detection when it finds an exact match for a JA3 fingerprint exception.
+-   Our service will only bypass bot detection when it finds an exact match for an exception.

     <Callout type="info">

-      Use the Security dashboard to find the JA3 fingerprint that corresponds to a false positive.
+      Use the Security dashboard to find the JA3 or JA4 fingerprint that corresponds to a false positive.

     </Callout>